rockettheme/docs/Docs/magento/start/install_magento.md

 Introduction
 -----

-Magento's installation process is not unlike many other popular CMS platforms.
+Magento's installation process is not unlike other popular site platforms.
 You will need to create a database, choose your Magento package (RocketLauncher or default), and make sure you have all the permissions set correctly to avoid complications down the road.

 Magento only connects to MySQL databases, which can be created and hosted through most major hosting plans.
 This database stores settings, content, and sales information which results in the normal use of your site.

-Once Magento is installed, you can customize it is just about any way you could imagine.
+Once Magento is installed, you can customize it in just about any way you could imagine.
 From applying a custom theme to adding modules, Magento is a complete solution for almost any e-commerce application.

 Requirements
 -----